DiedrichsenLab/Functional_Fusion/docs/04extract.rst

             deform = self.suit_dir.format(sub) + f'/{sub}_space-SUIT_xfm.nii'
             mask = self.suit_dir.format(sub) + f'/{sub}_desc-cereb_mask.nii'

     * ``MNI152NLin2009cSymC`` & ``MNI152NLin6AsymC``: Here we use the individual deformation map into SUIT space and then from SUIT space into the MNI-space.
 Mask is the cerebellar mask in source space.
+We used this type of mapping for our first papers (Nettekoven et al., 2024), but will replace it with a direct mapping from native to MNI space (see below).

          .. code-block:: python